roq-trading/roq-logging/README.md

 The library is designed to be compatible with the conda package manager.

-This is one way to create a conda environment and install required packages for building the project
+This is one way to create a conda environment, install the required packages and build the project

 ```
 # Download Miniconda